London, 9 November 2007

 These are pointers that the FSA has increasingly been considering in its own assessments.
 But crucially, from a financial business's perspective too, understanding the actual and relative experience of customers who feel the need to complain seems to me to be a vital step for anyone who aspires to treat customers fairly.

 At the Financial Ombudsman Service we have two systems currently for communicating data about complaints performance to individual businesses:

-As Lord Hunt notes in his paper [PDF version opens in new window], this data and the resulting discussions are private.
+As Lord Hunt notes in his paper, this data and the resulting discussions are private.
 They are at present not disclosed to customers or their representatives.
 But should such data remain solely a matter of private discourse?
 What makes financial services businesses inherently different from utilities or hospitals where such data is routinely published?

 You may consider that such information can only be understood in the wider context of the number of complaints the business itself handles and resolves – and I have some sympathy with that.
 Certainly, the number and outcomes of the disputes that the ombudsman service handles is but a small part of the overall picture of customer complaints, let alone customer experience.
 So there are questions about how any publication would be implemented.

 The wider "openness agenda" raises important questions about whether, more generally, the Financial Ombudsman Service should publish more about its work.
 Currently we use our regular publication ombudsman news to publicise our approach to typical cases – in the form of anonymised case studies.